jmkeever070/jk---comp-challenge-2/readme.md

 ## Static-Comp-2
-This is my Static Comp 1 challenge web design.
+This is my Static Comp 2 challenge web design.

 ## What is it?
-This page is the second project for Turing MOD 1 students.
+This page is the 4th project for Turing MOD 1 students.

 ## What is the objective?
 This is a project designed for students to continue to improve their basic HTML and CSS skills.